ZicklePop/melkat-blog/src/content/posts/glowing-up.md

 I had VHS tapes of Nickelodeon shows my mom would record herself or get one of her friends to record for me.
 I watched them all the time.
 My dad liked to drive a van while he worked, so he had a little 6-inch CRT TV with a built-in VHS player that he tied down to the floor behind the driver's seat.
 He took the middle seat out of his van and I could sit on the back seat and watch Rugrats while he drove around the state.
 My parents taught me time by measuring roughly 15 minute intervals as "1 Rugrats."
 They would tell me where we were going was "2 Rugrats" away.

-> "Isn't that a show for girls?"
+> Isn't that a show for girls?

 I knew who I wanted to be growing up.
 I wanted to be like Alex Mack and go on adventures.
 I wanted to be able to transform in to something else like on the Animorphs.
 I wanted to make things on computers like Clarissa Explains It All.
 I never understood what the deeper thing at play here was.
 Well, I did, but I was told it wasn't possible to be a girl, so I put out of my mind.